 Listen to the Full Episode

 - How the value proposition of financial advisors is changing and what the successful advisor of the future looks like.

 - The main way the advisor of the future can improve their productivity and grow their fee-based practice at 2.2 times the rate of the average advisor.

 - The three things we can thank robo advisors for.
 One is they’ve set a market rate for commoditized investment advice.
 The second is they’ve demonstrated the value of aggregated data as a backbone to a financial plan.
-And the third is, well, you’ll have to listen to the show or read the transcript.
+And the third is, well, you’ll have to listen to the show.